paldepind/synceddb/README.md

 Main features
 --------
 * No new abstractions on top of IndexedDB.
-It exposes the same raw power and performane — just through a significantly more convenient API.
+It exposes the same raw power and performane but through a significantly more convenient API.
 * Compact declarative store and index definitions with automatic upgrades.
 * Uses promises for all async operations — even inside IndexedDB transactions
 * Synchronizes data through WebSockets and sends only modifications to records